Overcoming trauma, strengthening resilience

 Psychosocial support

-We use psychosocial support to help traumatised young people come to terms with their experiences, develop resilience and gain hope – for a self-determined and better life.
+With psychosocial support, we help traumatized young people to come to terms with their experiences, build resilience and create hope – for a self-determined and better life.

 Our expertise in